nutanix-japan/ocp-hci/ocp_scale_out_in/ocp_scale_out_in.rst

 .. note::

-  DNS lookup will not work from anywhere else except the Windows Tools VM
+  DNS lookup will not work from anywhere else except the Windows Tools VM.
+So please use this VM to do the rest of this lab.

 #.
 Login to you Windows Tools VM using the following credentials;